TDG-Platform/docs/ENVI_ClassificationSmoothing.md

 ### Quickstart

-This task requires that the image has been pre-processed using the Advanced Image Processor (ADD LINK), and that a classification has been run.
-In the example workflow below, the  [ISODATA Classification](https://github.com/TDG-Platform/docs/blob/master/ENVI_ISODATAClassification.md) Task was utilized to perform the classification step.
+This task requires that the image has been pre-processed using the [Advanced Image Processor](https://github.com/TDG-Platform/docs/blob/master/AOP_Strip_Processor.md), and that a classification has been run on the output from preprocessing.
+In the example workflow below, the  [ISODATA Classification](https://github.com/TDG-Platform/docs/blob/master/ENVI_ISODATAClassification.md) Task was utilized to perform the classification step on preprocessed data.

 	from gbdxtools import Interface